Lynss-09/saphy/README.md

-# 🦊 KITSUNE v1.0 - Firepower Edition
+# 🦊 LADYFOX v1.0 - Firepower Edition

-**KITSUNE** is a high-performance, modular Layer 4 and Layer 7 **DDoS testing tool** developed for educational and research purposes.
+**LADYFOX** is a high-performance, modular Layer 4 and Layer 7 **DDoS testing tool** developed for educational and research purposes.

 ---